CloudI/CloudI/examples/hello_world5/README.markdown

 was generate successfully), but this is a problem with Erlang application dependencies in general.

+The usage of the service configuration option `automatic_loading` set to false in this example depends on the release being ran with `-mode embedded` as is typically done when running an Erlang release.
+If the `-mode` command line argument is omitted or is provided as `-mode interactive` then `automatic_loading` can be set to true or omitted to receive true as the default setting.
+However, it is irregular to attempt using `-mode interactive` when running an Erlang release since it does not pursue fail-fast operation with a production deployment.

 ## USAGE

 To use CloudI services programmatically: